The Missing Cross to Purity

 free from the devil, dragon, and serpent, and all slavery and servitude.

-for it is the truth makes them free, and so to triumph in glory.
+for it is the truth that makes them free, and so to triumph in glory.

-And so, if the truth have made you free, then are you free indeed;
+And so, if the truth has made you free, then are you free indeed;

 free from all the will-worships, and from all the windy doctrines;